Ask These Three Questions to Overcome Cold Storage Warehouse Labeling Challenges

 “They’re resistant to moisture, chemicals and abrasions,” Schiltz said.
 “And they can perform in temperatures as low as negative 65 degrees.”

 Magnetic rack labels are durable, scan reliably and are easy to install and move – especially in live facilities where the temperature has been reduced.
-While magnet warehouse labels are typically more costly than adhesive rack labels, they offer a higher return on investment.

 What’s Right for Your Environment?